ausbin/simons-postprocess/README.txt

 I am working on converting the proof below into Coq.
+The proof is about how to post-process the output of the quantum kernel in Simon's algorithm.
 This approach is heavily inspired by a post by Tristan Nemoz[1].

 [1]: https://quantumcomputing.stackexchange.com/a/29407/13156)